 - 1 or 2 stalks of lemongrass (optional)

 - 3 cups of Malunggay leaves / Moringa leaves

 - In a bowl, add 1 kilogram of chicken with 1 tablespoon of salt and pepper.
 Massage to distribute the salt and pepper.
 Set this aside.

 - In a pot at medium heat.
-Add 2 tablespoons cooking oil and sauté 1 to 2 thumbs of julienned ginger and 2 sliced red onions.
+Add 2 tablespoons of cooking oil and sauté 1 to 2 thumbs of julienned ginger and the sliced red onion.
 Cook until the onions are translucent.
 Then add 2 tablespoons of sliced garlic.
 Cook till fragrant.

-- Add the chicken and cook the chicken till it changes in color.
+- Add the chicken pieces and cook the chicken till it changes in color.

 - Once the chicken browns lightly add 1 tablespoon of fish sauce.
 Stir till all the liquid evaporates.

 - Add 10 cups of water.
 Boil this for 30 minutes to an hour.
 Removing the scum as the water boils.